CMU-313/nodebb-f24-team-bulbasaur/UserGuide.md

 ### Automated Testing
-[**Our automated tests**](test/topics.js) guarantees that the preview content of the first topic on a categories page matches the actual content of the main post for that same topic according to the specifications described above.
+[**Our automated tests**](test/topics.js) guarantees that the preview content of the first topic on a categories page is equal to the actual content of the main post for that same topic according to the specifications described above.
 We believe these tests are sufficent in terms of covering the changes we made as they align with how we implemented and generated the post preview content in the first place.
 A user themselves should